Shafiq-Kyazze/Image-Classification-using-Neural-Networks/README.md

 # Image-Classification-using-Neural-Networks
 ***
-* Classified images bytraining a Convolutional Nueral Network (CNN).
+* Classified images by training a Convolutional Nueral Network (CNN).
-* Managed to receive an accuracy of over 85%.
+* Managed to receive a validation accuracy of over 85%.
 * Used the fashion mnist dataset.

 ## The fashion mnist dataset